Maryanne-Cher/Ecommerce-Behavior/README.md

 2. Cart - a user added a product to shopping cart
 3. Remove from cart - a user removed a product from shopping cart
 4. Purchase - a user purchased a product
+### Tools used for this project:
+Prefect, Jupyter,
 ## Business Questions:
 ### User Behavior and Engagement
 1. How many unique users visit the site daily/weekly/monthly?